scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 Unlike the workspace sources index, the library classpath index does not need to be incrementally updated when files re-compile.
-The bloom filters in the values of the map use the same word-splitting technique as the bloom filters in the workspace sources index.
+The bloom filters in the values of the map use the same sub-query technique as the bloom filters in the workspace sources index.
 For each bloom filter, we additionally store a listing of all members of that package.
 If a query matches a given bloom filter, we test the fuzzy search against all members of the package.